shrikantnarayankar15/Ma-App/README.md

 - Whether you will select me or not its not the point.
 But i liked to work on my app.
 I can develop same app within 1 day but today is the deadline for your test.
 Thank you sir.

 - but while testing the app which i installed on my mobile is i am uploding to u.

+# by mistake i deleted the source folder of project.